matheus23/flatmate/docs/schema.md

 # Data Schema

-## "Items" What is currently visible in the Shopping List
+## "Items": What is currently visible in the Shopping List

+Common fields with "Suggestions":
+* name: string, e.g. "Kauf  Milch", "nimm 2"
+* amount: optional record
+  - count: positive int, e.g. 2
+  - prefix: string, e.g. ""
+  - suffix: string, e.g. "liter"
+  - index_in_name: optional positive int, e.g. 5
+* shop: optional shop uuid
+* last_entered: time
-* entry: common shopping list entry uuid
+* previously_entered: list time

+Unique fields to "Items":
+* checked: boolean
 * (added_by: user uuid)
-* uuid: uuid
-* checked: boolean

 ### Action: Add an "Item" that already exists in a shopping list

 -> Should warn the user and add nothing

-## "Entries" What has ever been entered as an "Item"
+## "Suggestions": What has ever been entered as an "Item"

-"Stores any shopping list entries ever entered
-* to suggest to the user when entering new items and
+Stores any shopping list entries ever entered to suggest to the user when entering new items and
-* to sort items automatically"

 * name: string, e.g. "Kauf  Milch", "nimm 2"
 * amount: optional record